 Gamma aminobutyric acid (GABA) is a naturally occurring substance that acts as neurotransmitter in the brain and nervous system.
 GABA inhibits certain brain signals and decreases activity in your nervous system.
 In humans, GABA produces a calming effect, making people feel sociable, and reducing feelings of anxiety, stress and fear.

 GABA is constantly at work in our brains, regulating our behaviour, our mood and our emotions.
-And science is making leaps in understanding how it works, how it interacts with other neurotransmitters, how it can help us to stay healthy and well.
+Science is making significant advances in understanding how it works, how it interacts with other neurotransmitters, how it can help us to stay healthy and well.

 The human brain contains an estimated 86 billion neurons.
 Those billions of brain cells communicate by passing chemical messages at the synapse, the small gap between cells, in a process called neurotransmission.
 Those chemical messages are unique molecules called neurotransmitters.